mweel1/usa_high_level/speech/index.md

 So why don’t we just vote directly on these organizations for doing their job?

-Let’s talk a public bathroom government… Social Network… Voting… Accountability…
+Let’s talk about a public bathroom government… Social network type interface for approvals… Voting capabilities every x amount of years …direct accountability between you and the citizen.

 What about inflation?
+It would be easy for us to just create governments and pay each other right?
+That would create inflation?

+All government agencies would have quantifiable results we would try and compare with other jurisdiction, and if there weren't other jurisdictions doing it we would take note in a good way or bad way.

 Lets talk about TV…